seaberr/MMEGR-2156-7-lab-template-seaber/docs/Labs/L05/index.md

 ![Image 6251](IMG_6251.JPEG)
 ![Image 6263](IMG_6263.JPEG)

-Outline reasons for the pre-processor layout.
+### Outline reasons for the pre-processor layout.
-Change the support default to organic, paint on support, or snug.
-Reason why you chose one of the support systems.
+#### Reason why you chose one of the support systems.
+I chose the standard support because It was the first that popped up.
-Outline reasons for build orientation.
+#### Outline reasons for build orientation.
+I Put the biggest flat surface I could on the plate so that there would be limited overhangs.
+This did effect the socket though and If I were to do it again I would have the socket as a separate peice than the base so that the socket could have verical print lines for the layering orientation.
-Outline slicer settings and reasons for the settings.
+#### Outline slicer settings and reasons for the settings.
+I used 15% for the socket and Gate but I used 100% for the ball. this is because it broke initially when I took it off the printer
-If you use supports, outline the reasons.
+#### If you use supports, outline the reasons.
+I used to support on the ball for the socket because for the geometry for the part requires some help because the overhangs are to short.
-Detail any mistakes throughout the process.
+#### mistakes throughout the process.
-Detailed lessoned learned throughout the process, the more detail the better Resources and actual time it took from start to finish
+Well, you will grade the mistakes I hope there are not many and you will be kind.
+The mistakes I made were mensioned previously in the 3d printing section.
+#### Lessons
+What I learned from this was that the
+#### Resources
+- I used the 3d Printing lab the internet and ChatGPT for research.
+This lab took me 8 hours to complete including class.